sde-coursepack/sde-coursepack.github.io/modules/java/_posts/2000-03-05-Command-Line-Arguments.md

 Title: Command Line Arguments
 ---

+# Command Line Arguments
+{: .no_toc }

+This unit will teach you the basics of writing programs that use command line arguments.

+---

+## Contents
+{: .no_toc }

 * TOC
 {:toc}

+---

 ## **[Source Code Examples](https://github.com/sde-coursepack/commandline)**

 Click [this link](https://github.com/sde-coursepack/commandline) the example source code for this unit.

-# Command Line Arguments

-This unit will teach you the basics of writing programs that use command line arguments.

 ## main(String[] args)